-We are always open to new volunteers joining our Board, to bring fresh ideas and perspectives to what we do and make us as effective as possible as a team.
+We welcome new volunteers to join our Board, as their fresh ideas and perspectives contribute to maximizing our effectiveness as a team.

-To become a Trustee, you don't need any prior experience from the charity sector; we are looking for committed people who are ready to roll their sleeves up, engage with and oversee the work of our charity staff.
+To become a Trustee, you don't need any prior experience in the charity sector; we are looking for committed people who are ready to roll their sleeves up, engage with and oversee the work of our charity staff.
 Other Board members will be there alongside you to provide training as required.

-Whilst we welcome applications from anyone, regardless of past experience, we have identified some specific skills gaps that would be beneficial for the charity to fill.
+Whilst we welcome applications from anyone, regardless of experience, we have identified some specific skills gaps that would be beneficial for the charity to fill.
 These are listed below.
 Given the nature of our work, we also encourage applications from individuals affected by CGD or another rare disease, however, this is not a requirement.
-We remain committed to providing equal opportunities and are keen to diversify our Board in terms of age, race, gender and religion.
-These are listed below:
+We remain committed to providing equal opportunities and are keen to diversify our Board in terms of age, race, gender and religion: